-Command Auth. level Supported targets Description connection 2 All Specifies connection settings to connect to a source or target database. exit 3 All Exits the sp_ctrl command-line session and disconnects the TCP/IP link.
-(Used interchangeably with quit .) host 3 All sets a default machine for the current sp_ctrl connection.

-Command Auth. level Supported targets Description port 3 All Sets a default sp_cop port number for the current sp_ctrl session. quit 3 All Exits the sp_ctrl command-line session and disconnects the TCP/IP link.
+Command Auth. level Supported targets Description Connection 2 All Specifies connection settings to connect to a source or target database.
+Exit command 3 All Exits the sp_ctrl command-line session and disconnects the TCP/IP link.
+(Used interchangeably with quit .)
+Host command 3 All sets a default machine for the current sp_ctrl connection.
+Port command 3 All Sets a default sp_cop port number for the current sp_ctrl session.
+Quit command 3 All Exits the sp_ctrl command-line session and disconnects the TCP/IP link.
 (Used interchangeably with exit .)